 Sure, you may be a big Budweiser or vodka tonic fan, but you can get those anywhere.
 When in Austin, don’t pass up the chance to try a local brew or wine or a specialty craft cocktail.
 Whether you’re grabbing a patch of grass at Zilker Park or strolling the streets of downtown, be sure to ask your bartender for a taste of local booze.
 If you happen to have time to actually sit down at one of our bars or restaurants, ask for a recommendation of one of that particular establishment’s notable cocktails — and don’t forget to share!

 Pack light, pack smart

 A well-packed day pack can often mean the difference between an amazing festival experience and a crappy one, especially if you’re on a budget.
 Items like band-aids, aspirin, a backup phone charger, poncho, and sunscreen can all be crucial while festing.
-Just don’t go crazy and overload your bag with too much junk.
+Just don’t go crazy and overload your bag with too much junk, especially since larger bags are no longer allowed.
 You’re also inevitably going to be picking up some great, free swag to take back home with you, so be sure to leave room for that in your bag.
 And be sure to take a look at the festival’s prohibited items list so you don’t have to say a tearful goodbye to your contraband.